 We’ve separated our list into two-ingredient drinks and fully-fledged cocktails.
 That distinction is relatively arbitrary but we thought you might find it helpful if you’re looking for extra-simple mixed drinks or cocktails that require a bit of prep.
 In this case, all of these two-ingredient mixed drinks do not explicitly require shaking or stirring so they are typically built right in the same glass you’re drinking from.

-We’ve included some classic options as well as some personal favorites.
-We’d also recommend experimenting in this category.
-Sparkling water is an excellent base for most spirits so if you’ve got an open bottle of vermouth but don’t want to make a full cocktail, pour two ounces into a glass of seltzer, garnish with a lemon, and enjoy.
+These 10 include some classic options as well as some personal favorites.
+I’d also recommend experimenting in this category.
+Sparkling water is an excellent base for most spirits, so if you’ve got an open bottle of vermouth but don’t want to make a full cocktail, pour two ounces into a glass of seltzer, garnish with a lemon, and enjoy.
 Similarly, you can get creative with two-ingredient shots.
 Find complementary spirits, pour into a digestif glass, and sip for a unique and wonderful concoction.

 Jack & Coke

 Ah, the classic.
 It’s hard to go wrong with the simple equation of Cola + a spirit.
 Jack & Coke is a stalwart for a reason; it’s easy to make and tastes decent enough.
 Pour two ounces of Jack Daniels into an ice-filled glass, top with Coke, and enjoy.